 Compliance Officer, Liberty Mutual Insurance Europe SE 20 Fenchurch Street, London EC3M 3AW Tel: +44 (0) 20 3758 0840

 Please quote your Policy Schedule number, Free Spirit Travel Insurance, reference: IPPESFI V1-21 and your claim number.

 All other complaints:

-If after making a complaint you are still not satisfied with the outcome you may ask the Financial Ombudsman
+If after making a complaint you are still not satisfied with the outcome you may ask the Financial Services and Pensions Ombudsman (FSPO).

 Other ways to get in touch:

 (18002) 020 7964 1000 – calls using next generation text relay